ebruchez/public/Books.md

 - 2010-04?: Jack Vance - Tales of the Dying Earth
 - 2010: Isaac Asimov - Foundation [reread]

-## Books I started which I should finish
+## Books I started which I would like finish

-- Mozart biography
+- Mozart biography (interrupted in 2010)
+- Benjamin Franklin biography (started years ago)
 - Firstborn (Clarke/Baxter)
 - Mindfulness in plain English
 - Marco Polo (almost finished)
-- The Autumn of Italian Opera

 ## Books and topics to consider for further reading